 It is notable that the X-A2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds (unlike the X-A2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds and the X-A2 have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds and the X-A2 have been discontinued, but can regularly be found used on ebay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the X-A2 was followed by the Fujifilm X-A3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1Ds Manual (free pdf) or the online Fujifilm X-A2 Manual.
+Further information on the features and operation of the 1Ds and X-A2 can be found, respectively, in the Canon 1Ds Manual (free pdf) or the online Fujifilm X-A2 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1Ds or the Fujifilm X-A2 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.